apache/incubator-teaclave/examples/README.md

-In this directory, we implement some examples to illustrate how to register input/output data for a function, create and invoke a task and get execution results with Teclave's client SDK in both single and multi-party setups.
+In this directory, we implement some examples to illustrate how to register input/output data for a function, create and invoke a task and get execution results with the Teclave's client SDK in both single and multi-party setups.

-Before trying the examples, you need to make sure the Teaclave platform has been properly launched.
-For examples implemented in Python, don't forget to set the `PYTHONPATH` to the `sdk` path so that the scripts can find successfully import the `teaclave` module.
+Before trying these examples, please make sure all services in the Teaclave platform has been properly launched.
+Also, for examples implemented in Python, don't forget to set the `PYTHONPATH` to the `sdk` path so that the scripts can successfully import the `teaclave` module.

 For instance, use the following command to invoke an echo function in Teaclave: